 GirlTrek encourages women to use walking as a practical first step to inspire healthy living, families, and communities.
 As women organize walking teams, they mobilize community members to support monthly advocacy efforts and lead a civil rights-inspired health movement.

-There are two COVID-19 vaccines currently authorized and recommended for use in the United States, and three other vaccines are currently in large-scale clinical trials.
+There are three COVID-19 vaccines currently authorized and recommended for use in the United States.
 To learn more about the different vaccines for COVID-19 and how vaccines work,

 None of the COVID-19 vaccines currently authorized for use in the United States uses the live virus that causes COVID-19.
 You may have symptoms like a fever after you get a vaccine.
 This is normal and a sign that your immune system is learning how to recognize and fight the virus that causes COVID-19.
 Learn more about the facts behind COVID-19 vaccines: https://www.cdc.gov/coronavirus/2019-ncov/vaccines/facts.html

 How many people need to get a COVID- 19 vaccine for herd immunity?
 Herd immunity means that enough people in a community are protected from getting a disease because they’ve already had the disease or they’ve been vaccinated.